Love Island (2015 TV series) series 5

 The fifth series of Love Island began airing on 3 June 2019 on ITV2, and concluded on 29 July 2019.
-Caroline Flack presented the series, while Iain Stirling narrated it.
+The show was presented by Caroline Flack and narrated by Iain Stirling.
 It is the fifth from the current revived series, but seventh overall.
 Singer Craig David made a cameo appearance at a Ministry of Sound pool party as a DJ performing his new single "When You Know What Love Is".

-On 29 July 2019, the series was won by Amber Gill and Greg O'Shea having received 48.82% of the final vote.
+On 29 July 2019, the winners of the series were by Amber Gill and Greg O'Shea, having received 48.82% of the final vote.
 Molly-Mae Hague and Tommy Fury finished as runners-up.

 Series five is the highest-rated series ever; with a series average of 5.61 million viewers, up 1.65 million on the previous 2018 series.

 Production

-During the final of the previous series on 30 July 2018, it was confirmed that Love Island would return for a fifth series due to air the following year.
+During the final of the previous series on 30 July 2018, it was confirmed that Love Island would return for a fifth season due to air the following year.
 The first 10-second trailer for the series was released on 20 May 2019, featuring "#DayDotIsComing" and confirming the new start date.
-This was the first series not to feature "Love Island: The Weekly Hotlist" which previously aired on a Saturday featuring highlights from that week.
-Instead, it was replaced by "Love Island: Unseen Bits".
+This was the first series not to feature "Love Island: The Weekly Hotlist," which previously aired on a Saturday featuring highlights from that week.
+Instead, it was replaced by "Love Island: Unseen Bits."

-On 22 May 2019, ITV released a statement which outlined the duty of care processes ahead of series following the suicides of former contestants Sophie Gradon and Mike Thalassitis.
-It highlights the care offered before, during and after the series for each of the contestants.
-The programme announced that they will offer counselling to all contestants in hopes of preventing further incidents that regard the mental welfare of contestants.
+On 22 May 2019, ITV released a statement that outlined the duty of care processes ahead of the series following the suicides of former contestants Sophie Gradon and Mike Thalassitis.
+It highlights the care offered before, during, and after the series for each of the contestants.
+The programme announced that they will offer counseling to all contestants in hopes of preventing further incidents that concern the mental welfare of contestants.

-In December, it was announced that Caroline Flack would not return.
+In December, it was announced that Caroline Flack would not return due to her assault charge.
 This series marked the last since its revival in 2015 to be hosted by Flack.

 Islanders

-The Islanders for the fifth series were released on 27 May 2019, just one week before the launch.
+The islanders for the fifth series were released on 27 May 2019, just one week before the launch.
 However, throughout the series, more islanders entered the villa to find love.
-On 11 June 2019, it was announced that Sherif Lanre had been removed from the villa due to "breaking villa rules".
-Lanre later said, "I feel that the people in charge of the show have an unconscious bias around the regulations for boys and girls, and maybe different races.”
-On 9 July 2019, it was announced that Amy Hart decided to leave the villa due to "personal reasons".
-After being dumped by "half boyfriend" Curtis, she said she knew she could not find love again while in the villa.
-The series was won by Amber Gill and Greg O'Shea having received 48.82% of the final vote.
+On 11 June 2019, it was announced that Sherif Lanre had been removed from the villa, due to "breaking villa rules."
+Lanre later said, "I feel that the people in charge of the show have an unconscious bias around the regulations for boys and girls, and maybe different races."
+On 9 July 2019, it was announced that Amy Hart had decided to leave the villa for "personal reasons."
+After being dumped by her "half boyfriend," Curtis, she said she knew she could not find love again while in the villa.
+The series was won by Amber Gill and Greg O'Shea, who received 48.82% of the final vote.